 PANEL A: Economic Dimension

 The opposed US and Chinese ambitions have set off a trade war that puts globalization into danger.
-On one track there is a strategic geopolitical and technological confrontation with China, which is here to stay and no sign of abating.
-On the other track is the new US-Chinese provisional trade deal and ceasefire in trade disputes.
+On the one hand, there is a strategic geopolitical and technological confrontation with China, which is here to stay and with no sign of abating.
+On the other hand, we have the new US-Chinese provisional trade deal and ceasefire in trade disputes.